 tofu3d is a Unity3D framework built to be more unit-testable.
 We accomplish this by removing as much logic as possible from MonoBehaviours and putting them in well-behaving, well-tested, generalized non-MonoBehaviour C# classes.
 It also will contain some other core functionality for more test-based development, and a full plugin architecture that emphasizes maintainable, decoupled code and automated unit testing.

 Can be included as a submodule and accessed within your project. tofu3d is built for games that are able to put their game logic separate from Unity’s physics and graphics.
 It would be a poor fit for a physics sim or small arcade game.

 tofu3d is still under construction, and totally unstable.
 Will be adding in-project tests, demos and documentation when I have time.
 I am developing this as a submodule inside a game project, so expect this to be updated as I need more features in the game.

-Currently includes dependency injection, a resource library system, and an event system.
+Currently includes dependency injection, a resource library system, an entity control and storage layer, and an event system.

 Documentation to come.

 A service (in either MonoBehaviour or plain flavours) can be bound to a ServiceContext and retrieved.
 It will also be injected into any other services bound in the same context.

 Events are passed around in an EventContext with dynamic event payloads.
 Event listeners and triggers must all be bound in terms of an event context, which is a service in itself.

 A Glop (Generalized Local Object or Process) is a single object that is contained in a GlopContainer.
 Generally, Glop is subclassed to represent any major managed, live data in a Tofu game.

 Resource libraries allow the serving and storage of items of a specified type.
 Each resource library is a service.
 Use ResourceLibraries to load and store data from formats like XML or JSON, to load in prefabs, to maintain custom enum-like classes or to serve media like strings, sprites, textures, models and sound.